99rafa/Ransomware-Resistant-documents/README.md

 Alternatively, open `<root-project-directory>/SirsRansomware/run_scripts` and run script **server.sh** to run the server program.

 For this program, it is required to enter the passwords of the key stores that store all the keys/certificates used during communication.
 For every one of those stores, the password is set by default to `123456`.
-However, we **strongly recommend** that the user changes that password to a stronger one, which can be done by issuing the command `keytool -storepasswd -keystore <path-to-key-store>`.
+However, we **strongly recommend** that the user changes that password to a stronger one, which can be done by issuing the command `keytool -storepasswd -keystore <root-project-directory>/SirsRansomware/src/assets/keyStores<path-to-key-store>`.

 #### 2. Backup Server initialization